Nick Flynn: Life and career

-Nick Flynn was raised by his mother in Scituate, Massachusetts, a suburb of Boston.
+Nick Flynn was raised by his mother in Scituate, Massachusetts.

 Flynn had no contact with his father throughout most of his childhood and adolescence as his parents separated when he was six months old.
 As a child, he was discouraged from pursuing a writing career because his father had identified himself as a writer to his mother when they first met.
 Flynn claims that, along with his father's alcoholism, a reason for his parents' separation was his father's "delusion of greatness" directly connected to his being an artist.
 Flynn first became an electrician instead of a writer after graduating high school, because of the stigma associated with the latter.

 At 20, he was offered a scholarship to study English at University of Massachusetts Amherst.
 He studied with Fred Robinson, who was then married to Marilyn Robinson—she would sometimes teach his classes.
 It was at UMass that Flynn was first exposed to contemporary poetry, in a workshop taught by James Tate.
 In fall of 1982 Flynn's mother committed suicide.
-Subsequently unable to continue with his studies, Flynn dropped out of school and ended up working at the Pine Street Inn, a homeless shelter in Boston.
+Subsequently, unable to continue with his studies, Flynn dropped out of school and ended up working at the Pine Street Inn, a homeless shelter in Boston.
 He took classes at various colleges and universities over the next several years to finish his undergraduate degree, while living in the Fort Point Channel on a boat he and a friend had renovated.